 Hip Replacement

-Who needs hip replacement surgery?
+Who is a candidate for hip replacement surgery?

-When Is Hip Replacement Surgery Recommended?
+When is Total Hip Arthroplasty Recommended?

 Surgical Process